 Notes About Employers

 Given that garnishment provisions vary from state to state, it’s important that the employer carefully reads through the court orders.
-Some of the things to be on the lookout for is the pay period and when the garnishment starts.
-Typically, they’ll have up to 30 days from the date they receive the notice to start making deductions.
+Some of the things to be on the lookout for are the pay period and when the garnishment starts.
+Typically, they’ll have a specified period from the date they receive the notice to start making deductions.

 Also, it’s illegal to retaliate or punish an employee with termination.
 With that said, there are ways an employer can legally let go of employees who receive repeat garnishments.

-Combat Debt With Help From a Polston Tax Lawyer
+Combat Wage Garnishment With Help From a Polston Tax Lawyer

 If you’d like to dispute a garnishment, you should consider having a Polston Tax Lawyer guide you through the process.
 We will negotiate with creditors and the IRS on your behalf, helping to stop wage garnishment and keep all or some of your income.
 Contact us today.